The Bitwarden Blog

 Whether you are operating as an individual or part of a business, the world’s largest credit card companies recommend several security best practices for better online protection.
 Recommendations from major companies like Visa, Mastercard, and Chase generally fall into four categories: device security, strong passwords, phishing awareness, and account alerts.

-This article explores those recommendations and how to put yourself in the best position to be more secure online.
+This article explores those credit card online security recommendations and how to put yourself in the best position to be more secure online.

 Visa makes device security the #1 priority for customers conducting online transactions.
 The company recommends implementing security measures on all of your devices — PC, laptop, phone, or tablet.
-Two-factor authentication or 2FA further enhances online security.
+Two-factor authentication or 2FA further enhances online security, which is why there are protocols for American Express 2FA, Chase 2FA or Citibank 2FA, for example.

 Mastercard mirrors this priority by reminding customers to always update to the latest version of device software including security patches.
 American Express or Amex goes further by recommending you always update browsers and operating systems, while Chase warns against taking advantage of free anti-virus software.
 Instead, the bank suggests customers install anti-virus software from a reputable company that scans incoming communications and files for viruses, removes or quarantines viruses, and updates automatically.